RTÉ Board Members

 David Harvey is a former television and radio presenter and award winning television producer who has interests in a number of media related and internationally focused companies.
 He has held a number of key managerial, production and board positions and has been chosen to bring these skills as a non-executive chairman and director to a range of other broadcast and non-broadcast related institutions and companies.

 He was formerly chairman of the National Library of Ireland, IADT Dun Laoghaire and the St Patrick’s Festival.
 He served for many years as chairman of the People in Need Trust (which engaged with RTÉ in the promotion of the RTÉ/People in Need Telethon).
-He is also a former director of An Bord Bia and is currently chairman of the Irish Museum of Modern Art.
+He is also a former director of An Bord Bia and a former chairman of the Irish Museum of Modern Art

 He holds a BBS and MA from Trinity College, Dublin.